MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 1. Define the pulse sequence attributes by declaring the channels that will be used to control the atoms.
 For example, the following code declares one channel: `ch0`.

+   > [!NOTE]
-- To create a Sequence, you need to provide a Register instance along with the device where the sequence will be executed.
-You can use the Fresnel QPU device we created earlier or import a virtual device from Pulser for more flexibility.
-The use of a VirtualDevice allows for sequence creation that is less constrained by device specifications, making it suitable for execution on an emulator.
-For more information, refer to the [Pulser documentation](https://pulser.readthedocs.io/en/stable/tutorials/creating.html#2.-Initializing-the-Sequence).
+   > You can use the `QPU = devices["FRESNEL"]`  device or import a virtual device from Pulser for more flexibility.
+The use of a `VirtualDevice` allows for sequence creation that is less constrained by device specifications, making it suitable for execution on an emulator.
+For more information, see [Pulser documentation](https://pulser.readthedocs.io/en/stable/tutorials/creating.html#2.-Initializing-the-Sequence).

     ```python
     from pulser import Sequence